raycohen/Comment-Filter/README.md

 Features
 --------------------------

-* Detects and removes widely used comment plugins, including those created by Disqus and Facebook.
+* Detects and removes widely used comment plugins, including those created by Facebook, Disqus, IntenseDebate and Echo.
 * Attempts to identify and remove sections of the page likely to contain comments.

 Coming Soon